Lussskki/Discord-Bot/Readme.md

 ## **Overview**

-This is a **Work-In-Progress (WIP)** Discord bot template project.
+This is a **Work-In-Progress (WIP)** Personal Discord bot project.
 The bot provides tutorials and error handling related to Node.js topics.
 The project is actively being developed, and new features and improvements will be added over time.

 ## **Features**